The places we like to go

 Amoreiras 360º

 This viewpoint is paid, but you can have one of the best 360-degree views of Lisbon.
-It is possible to see the 25 de Abril Bridge, Monsanto, the north area and the entire downtown area of Lisbon.
+It is possible to see the 25 de Abril Bridge, Monsanto, north Lisbon and the entire downtown area of Lisbon.

 inside doors